raielin/wdi_proj_01_theretailfactor/README.md

 ------------------------------------------------------

 **PHASE I**
-* User provides a market location (city+state AND/OR zipcode)
+* User provides a market location. (city+state)
-* User sees a list of neighborhoods in the market (search index view)
+* User sees a list of neighborhoods in the market. (search index view)
-* User can select a neighborhood to see demographics for that neighborhood (result show view)
+* User can select a neighborhood to see demographics for that neighborhood. (result show view)

 **PHASE II**
-* User has option to save the neighborhood (create new neighborhood & save)
+* User has option to save the neighborhood. (create new neighborhood & save)
-* User can view list of all saved neighborhoods (neighborhood index view)
+* User can view list of all saved neighborhoods. (neighborhood index view)
-* User can view details of saved neighborhoods (show neighborhood view)
+* User can view details of saved neighborhoods. (show neighborhood view)

 **PHASE III**
-* User provides a market location
+* User provides a market location.
-* User sees a list of Anthropologie stores in that market
+* User sees a list of Anthropologie stores in that market.
-* User can select a specific Anthro location
+* User can select a specific Anthro location.
-* User sees a list of neighborhoods for that immediate location
+* User sees a list of neighborhoods for that immediate location.

 **PHASE IV**
 * User selects a retailer from dropdown menu, i.e. Anthropologie, Club Monaco, etc.
-* User provides a market location
+* User provides a market location.
-* User sees a list of stores for the retailer they initially selected
+* User sees a list of stores for the retailer they initially selected.
-* User has option to select specific categories of data sets to return
+* User has option to select specific categories of data sets to return.
-* All other functionality remains
+* All other functionality remains.

 **PHASE V**
 * User selects specific retail location from an interactive map of all locations in specified market.
 * User has option to select up to 5 retail locations to see side-by-side comparison of demographics.
-* User has option to select more than one retailer
+* User has option to select more than one retailer.
+* User can input a zipcode by iteslf or with a city+state to specify desired market location.
+.